LOD-GS: Level-of-Detail-Sensitive 3D Gaussian Splatting for Detail Conserved Anti-Aliasing: Related Work

 \myparagraph{Anti-Aliasing of Neural Radiance Field} Neural rendering methods integrate pre-filtering techniques to mitigate aliasing~\cite{zhuang2023lod,mip-nerf,mipnerf360,barron2023zip,trimip-nerf,mip-splatting}.
 Mip-NeRF~\cite{mip-nerf} is the first work to address the aliasing problem in NeRF by proposing Integrated Positional Encoding (IPE), which filters out high-frequency components when the camera's sampling rate is low.
 Following works~\cite{trimip-nerf, mipnerf360} speed up the training of Mip-NeRF and extend it to handle unbounded scenes.
 Due to the differences in rendering methods between NeRF and 3DGS, the anti-aliasing strategy used in NeRF cannot be directly applied to 3DGS.
-Several methods have recently been proposed to address the aliasing problem in Gaussian Splatting~\cite{mip-splatting,multiscale-3dgs,mipmapgs,analytic-splatting}.
-Multiscale-3DGS (MSGS)~\cite{multiscale-3dgs} represents a 3D scene as a collection of 3D Gaussians of varying levels, selecting only a subset of these levels for rendering based on the target resolution to overcome aliasing.
+Several methods have recently been proposed to address the aliasing problem in Gaussian Splatting~\cite{mip-splatting,multiscale-3dgs,mipmapgs,analytic-splatting,sa-gs,octreegs}.
 Mip-Splatting~\cite{mip-splatting} introduces the 3D smoothing filter and the 2D mip-filter to remove high-frequency components from the Gaussians.
 Mipmap-GS~\cite{mipmapgs} utilizes a two stage training and generated pseudo ground truth to adapt to a specific resolution.
 Analytic-Splatting~\cite{analytic-splatting} proposes an approximate method to compute the integration of Gaussian, effectively tackling the aliasing problem.
 However, all these methods have their limitations.
-The explicit level representation in MSGS complicates the training and increase the number of primitives.
-The 3D filter in Mip-Splatting remains fixed after training regardless of the sampling rate of camera, leading to issues of under-filtering and over-smoothing as illustrated in Figure \ref{fig:simple-comparison}.
 Mipmap-GS needs re-training once the sampling rate changes.
-For Analytic-Splatting, the introduction of integration slows down its training and rendering.
-In this paper, we propose a level-of-detail-sensitive filtering strategy to effectively achieve aliasing-free rendering.
+The introduction of integration in Analytic-Splatting slows down its training and rendering.
+The 3D filter in Mip-Splatting remains fixed after training, regardless of the camera's sampling rate.
+Additionally, the 2D Mip filter cannot sense the existence of the 3D filter, potentially resulting in inappropriate 2D filtering degree.
+All these factors contribute to the problem of under-filtering and over-smoothing, as illustrated in Figure \ref{fig:simple-comparison}.
+To solve these problems, we propose a filtering strategy which dynamically adjusts the filtering degree and learns this adjustment from data in an end-to-end manner.